 These matcha tea cake cookies have a subtle sweetness tempered with a hint of warm and spicy cardamom.
-Enjoy a few alone or alongside a glass of tea.
+Enjoy a few alone or with a glass of tea.

 I’m going to go on record and call matcha the new saffron – it’s pricey!
 The expense is part of the reason I hadn’t baked with it yet.